Hauser & Wirth

-Hauser & Wirth is a Swiss contemporary and modern art gallery.
+Hauser & Wirth is a contemporary and modern art gallery headquartered in Switzerland.
+They have gallery locations in Europe, Asia, and North America.

 History

 Hauser & Wirth was founded in 1992 in Zurich by Iwan Wirth, Manuela Wirth, and Ursula Hauser, who were joined in 2000 by co-president Marc Payot.
 In 2020, Ewan Venters was appointed as the first CEO of Hauser & Wirth.
 Mirella Roma took over the position of CEO in 2024.

 The gallery represents over 80 artists and artists' estates, including Frank Bowling, Mark Bradford, Stefan Brüggemann, George Condo, Roni Horn, Rashid Johnson, Paul McCarthy, Christina Quarles, Pipilotti Rist, Lorna Simpson, Uman, and Avery Singer, and is responsible for artist estates and foundations including the Estate of Philip Guston, Louise Bourgeois, and the Jack Whitten Estate.

 Locations and exhibitions

 Hauser & Wirth has spaces in Europe (Zurich (3 locations), London, Somerset, Gstaad, St. Moritz, Basel, Paris, Menorca, Chillida Leku and Monaco), Asia (Hong Kong) and North America (Manhattan (3 locations), Los Angeles and West Hollywood).
 They previously had a gallery in Southampton, New York.